 This reporting point for undesirable behaviour is not part of the University of Amsterdam and is managed by the CAOP, an independent organisation in the field of employment matters.
 The reporting point is staffed with confidential advisers who have experience with and knowledge of social safety and are familiar with issues relating to diversity and inclusion.
 The advisers staffing the reporting point provide an accessible and independent route for submitting reports.

 Reports are confidential, and the person who makes the report decides which information is passed on to the UvA.
 Students and employees can contact the reporting point by phone or email, and one of the advisers will contact them within 24 hours to discuss the report.

 The CAOP registers the reports and passes them on to the UvA for follow-up.
-After that the staff member of the external reporting point keeps track of the report to make sure that it is processed properly.
+After that the staff member of the independent reporting point keeps track of the report to make sure that it is processed properly.